EMBRACING THE FUTURE

 2006

-After graduating from college, Shanti and Chris moved to Placer County from Sacramento.
-Chris began teaching in Lincoln at Glen Edwards Middle School, and a few years later moved to Lincoln High School
+After graduating from college, we moved to Placer County from Sacramento.
+My husband began teaching in Lincoln at Glen Edwards Middle School, and a few years later moved to Lincoln High School.
+In 2003, we had our first son, Caleb, followed by the adoption of four other children from foster care over the next five years: Josh, Michael, Naomi and Grace.

 2006

-After her husband was diagnosed with celiac disease, Shanti developed a blog titled "Life Made Full," dedicated to creating gluten-free recipes, and later grew it into a lifestyle blog.
-She wrote about life, politics and other topics of interest.
-At its peak, Shanti received more than a million website visits per year
+After my husband was diagnosed with celiac disease, I developed a blog titled “Life Made Full,” dedicated to creating gluten-free recipes, and later grew it into a lifestyle blog.
+I wrote about life, politics and other topics of interest.
+At its peak, the blog had more than a million website visits per year.

 2017